i-like-robots/hyperons/benchmark/README.md

 # Server-side rendering benchmark

 This is an application used to benchmark various JSX compatible rendering engines.
 It comprises of a Node.js Web server based upon [Fastify][1] and a script using [Apache Bench][2] to load test and record results.
+There is also a script to quickly profile and view a flame graph for Hyperons.

 [1]: https://github.com/fastify/fastify
 [2]: https://httpd.apache.org/docs/2.4/programs/ab.html